 - Exercises for your toes and legs – to do them every hour while you lay on the bed.

-How I was Discharged on Day 2!
+That’s how I was Discharged on Day 2… and more

-What’s C-Section Recovery like during the First Few Days?
+Recovery during the First Few Days

 - Day 1 you are on a liquid diet.